Ronald Dearing, Baron Dearing: Early life

-Dearing was born in Kingston upon Hull.
-He was the eldest son of a docks clerk.
-His father was killed whilst fire watching during an air raid.

 Dearing attended Willerby Carr Lane County Primary School before going on to Malet Lambert Grammar School.
 At the University of Hull, he gained a BSc in Economics in 1954 during a two-year break from the Ministry of Power.

 Career

 Dearing joined the civil service as a 16-year-old clerical officer in 1946.
 By 1967, aged 37, he was one of the two deputy heads of the coal division of the Ministry of Power, with the rank of assistant secretary.

 In 1967 Dearing had responsibility for two major issues arising from the 1966 Aberfan disaster, in which a huge coal waste tip collapsed onto the town of Aberfan in Wales, killing 144 people including 116 school children.
 Dearing briefed the then Minister, Richard Marsh on the question of the possible removal of Lord Robens as chair of the National Coal Board in the wake of the damning Davies Report, which found the Coal Board wholly responsible for the disaster, and on the issue of the removal of the remaining tips above the town.
+He became North East regional director of the Department of Trade and Industry in 1972.

-He was chairman of the Council for National Academic Awards (CNAA) from 1987 to 1988.
+He was chairman and chief executive of the Post Office Board from 1980 and 1987 and chairman of the Council for National Academic Awards (CNAA) from 1987 to 1988.

 He was chairman of Ufi Ltd between 1998 and 2001, and their Sheffield based head office is named Dearing House after him.

 In 2009, just before his death, Dearing co-founded with Kenneth Baker the Baker Dearing Educational Trust, a charity made to support university technical colleges in England.